Mellstroy

-Andrey Burym (Note: Андрэй Аляксандравіч Бурым; /be/) (born December 15, 1998), commonly known by his online alias Mellstroy, is a Belarusian trash streamer and blogger.
-He primarily streams on Kick.
-In March 2024, he set a new record in the Post-Soviet space for the highest number of concurrent viewers on a live stream, reaching over 720,000 viewers.
+Andrey Aleksandrovich Burim (Note: Андрей Александрович Бурим; Андрэй Аляксандравіч Бурым; /be/) (born December 15, 1998), commonly known by his online alias Mellstroy, is a Belarusian streamer and blogger known by his provocative and eccentric personality accompanied by such livestreams held on Twitch and Kick platforms.
+In March 2024, he set a new record in the post-Soviet states for the highest number of concurrent viewers on a live stream, reaching over 720,000 viewers.

 He first gained widespread recognition in 2020 during his live broadcasts from the Moscow-City complex.
 He experienced a second wave of popularity in 2024 by organizing large-scale contests on social media, in which he offered rewards for videos about him, subscriptions, and video greetings from media celebrities and presidents.
 Since 2024, he has been actively engaged in charitable activities.
-In October 2025, he launched his own project.
+In October 2025, he launched his own online casino.

 Biography

 1998—2016: Early years

-Andrey Burym was born on December 15, 1998, in Gomel, Belarus, into a working-class family.
+Andrey Burim was born on December 15, 1998, in Gomel, Belarus, into a working-class family.
 His father worked at a factory, and his mother was a kiosk saleswoman.
 He has an older brother named Sergey.
 During his childhood, the family faced financial difficulties, which forced him to wear hand-me-down clothes from his brother.
 He is of Belarusian descent.

 In August 2024, he gave a three-hour interview to the project Vpiska, in which he stated that he had been interested in making money online since childhood.
 According to him, at around the age of 12, he created Minecraft game servers and tried his hand at trading.
 The blogger noted that, at first, his hobby was not supported by his family — his father was skeptical about these activities.
 However, after Andrey earned his first 100 US dollars online, his relatives’ attitude toward his work changed.

 After some time, he stopped his activities related to Minecraft and began playing Dota 2, where he engaged in trading in-game items.
 Later, he temporarily suspended his online presence.
 After completing nine or ten grades of school, Andrey entered a college to study electromechanics.
 During his time there, he occasionally experienced bullying.
 According to his recollections, he never provoked conflicts himself.